Skip to content

 Background

-Pilot programming for LSP began in the Spring of 2021 for 17 initial students and increased to 75 students in 2024 (some taking a gap semester in the LSP progression to study abroad).
+Pilot programming for LSP began in the Spring of 2021 for 17 initial students and increased to 85 students in 2025 (with some taking a gap semester in the LSP progression to study abroad).

 The scalable program is modeled on key aspects of existing leadership programs and courses, including executive leadership programs from industry, the non-military components of Reserve Officers Training Corps (ROTC) officer development and other sources to create a safe learning environment for students to experiment, take risks and grow as leaders.